mattermost/mattermost-developer-documentation/site/content/blog/2019-11-04-unit-testing-mmctl-commands.md

 This way, we will have an `s` instance inside our test function that will contain a mocked instance of the client ready for us to use, and we will be able to use the suite to run our assertions.

-# Mocking an interaction with the server
+# Mocking an Interaction With the Server

 So we have our test function defined, next step is to think about our test case: what inputs is the command going to receive?
 What interactions with the server are those inputs going to cause?
 And what responses do I want to mock for them?